Midsumma Pride March Registration

 Midsumma Pride March brings together diverse groups, personalities, perspectives, sexualities, genders and experiences.
 Everyone who marches deserves to feel safe and belong.
 Remember we are stronger as one and greater together, so treat each other with respect on the day.

 It takes about 20 minutes to walk the marching route - see the Midsumma Pride March Map below to learn more.

 Wash your hands, stay physically distant, and wear a mask if you feel more comfortable.
 Remember to stay home if you are unwell, and get tested.

 It's really important (read, compulsory) that a member of your group attends the Pride March Briefing.
-It can be attended online or in person at St Kilda Town Hall (Auditorium) on Tuesday 18 March.

 The assembly point for vehicles is Lakeside Drive and arrival times for vehicles will be from 9am to 10.30am.

 Dykes on Bikes, Melbourne Motorcycle Tourers & MeetUp: Gay Riders Melbourne